EdouardBERGE/digiSample/README.md

 DE = length to play

-You can use this function after a first CALL to playSampleRoutine, then position and current volume is backup in order to continue later
+You can use this function after a first CALL to playSampleRoutine, then position and current volume are backuped in order to continue later